microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-get.md

 ---
 title: "Get channel"
-description: "Retrieve the properties and relationships of a channel."
+description: "Retrieve the properties and relationships of a channel."author: "nkramer"
 ---

 # Get channel